 Additionally, Türkiye also has an important trading and tourism relationship with Ukraine.
 In 2021, Türkiye received 4.7 million and 2.0 million tourists from Russia and Ukraine, respectively, representing 27% of all international tourists in 2021.
 In addition, Türkiye is a net energy importer, and depends significantly on Russia to meet its domestic energy requirements, particularly with regards to its consumption of natural gas.
 Türkiye and Russia also cooperate in other industries, such as construction, including the ongoing construction of the Akkuyu Nuclear Power Plant.
-Ukraine is also a strategic partner of Türkiye and the two countries have in recent years increased their cooperation in the defense industry.
-Because of Türkiye's close relationship with, and geographic proximity to, both countries, the current hostilities between Russia and Ukraine are likely to have an increasingly adverse effect on Türkiye's political, economic, and financial position.
+Ukraine is also a strategic partner of Türkiye's close relationship with, and geographic proximity to, both countries, the current hostilities between Russia and Ukraine are likely to have an increasingly adverse effect on Türkiye's political, economic, and financial position.